+Each PIT entry is identified by an Interest.
+All fields in this Interest, except Name and Selectors, are insignificant.
 Each PIT entry contains a collection of in-records, a collection of out-records, and two timers, described below.
 In addition, forwarding strategy is allowed to store arbitrary information on PIT entry, in-records, and out-records (Section 5.1.3).